top of page

 “Adequate Maintenance” threshold requirements will continue to apply on your next family visas application as long as your partner continues to receive any of those benefits or allowances indicated above at the time of your next submission.

-Category A: In employment with current employer for 6 months or more
+Category A: Employment with the current employer for 6 months or more.

-Category B: Less than 6 months with employer or has variable income
+Category B: Less than 6 months with the employer or variable income.

 Category B, financial requirements must be met and evidenced in 2 parts.